munificent/craftinginterpreters/book/classes.md

 that final `=` may be many tokens away from the point where we need to know we're parsing an assignment.

-Instead, the trick we do is to parse the left hand side as a normal expression.
+Instead, the trick we do is parse the left-hand side as a normal expression.
-Then, when we stumble onto the equals sign after it, we take the expression we already parsed and transform it into the correct syntax tree node for the assignment.
+Then, when we stumble onto the equal sign after it, we take the expression we already parsed and transform it into the correct syntax tree node for the assignment.